zayne-labs/call-api/README.md

 ## ✔️ Automatic Cancellation of Redundant Requests (No more race conditions🤩)

-`CallApi` implements an internal request management system to prevent race conditions and ensure that only the most recent request to a given URL is processed.
+`CallApi` uses an internal request management system to ensure that only the most recent request to a given URL is processed, hence preventing the dreaded race conditions.

 **How this feature Works in detail**: